CLICK HERE FOR OUR ENGLISH WEBSITE

 In 1516, the Beer Purity Law was announced in Ingolstadt, Bavaria.
 It stipulates that only water, malt, hops and yeast may be used for brewing.
 The purity law for beer stands for the preservation of traditional craftsmanship and is also the oldest food law regulation in the world that is still valid today.
 In Germany, a world-renowned art of brewing has developed over the centuries.
-Here are ten facts about German beer you always wanted to know.
+Here are nine facts about German beer you always wanted to know.

-A different beer every day for the next 20 years and still, you would not get to experience all the different beer brands in Germany.
-Simply because there is a total of 7,500 in the country.
+A different beer every day for the next 14 years and still, you would not get to experience all the different beer brands in Germany.
+Simply because there is a total of 5,000 in the country.
 And to make it even harder for you: At least one new beer is launched every week.
 Nowhere is the beer market so varied and no other country has a larger selection with and without alcohol.

 In a comparison of the federal states, Bavaria is clearly at the top with 631 breweries (2021).
 This is followed by Baden-Württemberg with 212 breweries in second place and North Rhine-Westphalia with 143 operations in third place, according to the Federal Statistical Office.
 Lower Saxony and Bremen are in fourth place with a total of 85 breweries – Hesse, Rhineland-Palatinate, Saarland and the Free State of Saxony share fifth place with 79 breweries each.